https-github-com-index/AeroCirTree/README.md

 A system for airport weather forecasting based on circular regression trees

 ### About:
-**AeroCirTree** is a Python 3.x library and a set of command line tools to extract historical weather timeseries for airports, train regression tree models and test the results.
+**AeroCirTree** is a Python 3.x package and a set of command line tools to extract historical weather timeseries for airports, train regression tree models and test the results.
-The Python library is built around the `Data` and `Node` classes and the functionality that it provides can be incorporated in other programs.
+The Python package is built around the `Data` and `Node` classes and the functionality that it provides can be incorporated in other programs.
 There are three command line interface scripts, named **aerocirtree_extract**, **aerocirtree_train** and **aerocirtree_test** which make use of this library to fetch historical timeseries, train models and test results for any airport in the world.

-### Installation:
+### Requirements:

 This program is written in Python and to run it requires version 3.
 It also requires the Numpy and Pandas packages to be available in your environment.